TheLimifiedLime/TangerineUI-Extended-Variants/README.md

  </picture>
 </h1>

+## NOTE: This repo is archived & unmaintained and the variant may eventually break.

 ## A Tangerine redesign for Mastodon's Web UI.

 Tangerine UI features a bubblier look, a more compact timeline, round avatars, and a soft color palette that automatically switches between light and dark modes.